Tarski neuromorphic chip render

 Co-Designer

 Third-year EEE student at University of Galway.
-Built the Gilgamesh simulator, designed the network architecture, and wrote the training pipeline.
+Designed the neuron and synapse circuits, built the Gilgamesh simulator and the hardware-accurate board emulator, and wrote the training pipeline.
 Runs Eltrus Limited, a medical software company serving 400+ patients.

 Co-Designer